 The IESO and market participants review the results of training and exercises to assess their effectiveness, take corrective action, and plan to improve them in future.
-Feedback from individuals helps determine if the overall objectives were achieved, and if the presentation format could be improved.
-The IESO summarizes this feedback and determines in consultation with the EPTF ways to continuously improve the value and effectiveness of these workshops and exercises.
+Feedback from participants help determine if the overall objectives were achieved and to suggest potential improvements to the exercise.
+The IESO summarizes this feedback and determines in consultation with the EPTF ways to continuously improve the value and effectiveness of these webinars, workshops and exercises.

-For large-scale exercises, the IESO asks participants to identify their findings and lessons-learned.
-In consultation with the EPTF, these findings are documented in an exercise evaluation report.
+For large-scale exercises, the IESO asks participants to identify their observations and lessons-learned.
+The IESO reviews exercise objectives, observations and lessons-learned with the EPTF.
+It then documents that in an exercise evaluation summary report.